Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 470 should perform a bit faster than the GeForce GTX 560 in general. (explain)
+Memory BandwidthThe GeForce GTX 470, in theory, should perform a little bit faster than the GeForce GTX 560 overall. (explain)

-Texel RateThe GeForce GTX 560 will be a lot (about 33%) better at texture filtering than the GeForce GTX 470. (explain)
+Texel RateThe GeForce GTX 560 will be a lot (more or less 33%) better at texture filtering than the GeForce GTX 470. (explain)

-Pixel RateThe GeForce GTX 560 will be a bit (more or less 7%) faster with regards to anti-aliasing than the GeForce GTX 470, and will be able to handle higher screen resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 560 is a little bit (approximately 7%) more effective at FSAA than the GeForce GTX 470, and also will be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison